Asian American woman, 65, beaten in racist attack, NYPD says. Bystanders didn’t help, video suggests.

 As the woman was viciously attacked, video appears to show at least three people in the condo’s lobby passively watching the violence.
 When the attacker walks away, leaving the injured woman prone on the sidewalk, one man — reportedly a security guard — calmly shut the door on her.

-The video has led to new calls for an end to the rising tide of violence against Asian Americans, and raised questions about the bystanders’ conduct.
+The video has led to new calls for an end to the rising tide of violence against Asian Americans and raised questions about the bystanders’ conduct.

 “The cold hearted building security guard not only failed to render aid, he closed the door on the victim,” the New York Police Department’s Asian Hate Crimes Task Force wrote in a since-deleted tweet about the video, WABC reported.